 For sponsorship opportunities, please contact Julie Longmire-Dauray at 336-378-5023 or email@example.com.

-Event proceeds support programs that help end local poverty.
+Event proceeds support United Way’s efforts to end poverty.

 Born in Kansas City, Missouri and raised in San Pedro, California, Misty Copeland began her ballet studies at the late age of thirteen.
 At fifteen, she won first place in the Music Center Spotlight Awards.
 Misty joined ABT’s Studio Company in September 2000, joined American Ballet Theatre as a member of the corps de ballet in April 2001, and in August 2007 became the company’s second African American female Soloist and the first in two decades.
 In June 2015, Misty was promoted to principal dancer, making her the first African American woman to ever be promoted to the position in the company’s 75-year history.